-People v Hallak, 310 Mich App 555, 567; 873 NW2d 811 (2015) (overruled on unrelated grounds regarding a sentencing issue).
+People v Hallak, 310 Mich App 555 (2015) (overruled on unrelated grounds regarding a sentencing issue).

-Therefore, the proper question is whether the State had a compelling interest to override Mr. Wood's First Amendment rights and prevent him from handing out brochures on a public sidewalk.
+Therefore, the true question is whether the State had a compelling interest to override Mr. Wood's First Amendment rights and prevent him from handing out brochures on a public sidewalk.
 It clearly does not.

-To be clear, Mr. Wood is not facially challenging the constitutionality of the jury tampering statute as it was originally written.
-MCL 750.120a.
+To be clear, Mr. Wood is not facially challenging the constitutionality of the jury tampering statute (MCL 750.120a) as it was originally written.
 Mr. Wood is challenging the statute as it was applied in this case.
-He is challenging the lower courts' redefinition of words and omission of elements, in order to secure Mr. Wood's conviction.
+He is challenging the Trial Court's redefinition of words, and omission of elements, in order to secure Mr. Wood's conviction.
 Appellant can find no case law applying the statute in such an inappropriate way.
 In doing so, the State violated Mr. Wood's rights and unconstitutionally silenced his free speech in violation of People v Wilder, supra.

-Out of all of the issues required in a First Amendment analysis, the only one the District Court addressed was whether the State had a compelling interest to prevent jury tampering.
-The Circuit Court failed to address either prong of the strict scrutiny analysis, or that matter, any constitutional test.
-Instead, as stated above, the Circuit Court mistakenly held that content-neutrality permits all State restrictions on speech.
-The lower courts analyzed irrelevant facts, provided no proper analysis, and consequently reached the wrong conclusion.
-Further, the lower courts erred by providing no case law, statute, rule, or any other authority to support their conclusory position that the State had a compelling interest to silence Mr. Wood.
-At least the District Court acknowledged that Mr. Wood's rights deserved a strict scrutiny analysis by mentioning that the State had a compelling interest (Trial Tr., Vol. II(a), pg.
+Out of all of the issues required in a First Amendment analysis, the only one the Trial Court addressed was whether the State had a compelling interest to prevent jury tampering.
+The Trial Court analyzed irrelevant facts, provided no proper analysis, and consequently reached the wrong conclusion.
+Further, the Trial Court erred by providing no case law, statute, rule, or any other authority to support its conclusory position that the State had a compelling interest to silence Mr. Wood.
+However, at least the Court acknowledged that Mr. Wood's rights deserved a strict scrutiny analysis by mentioning that the State had a compelling interest (Trial Tr., Vol. II(a), pg.
 40).
-The Circuit Court failed to use any constitutional standard in its analysis.

 Even if the government had a compelling interest in ensuring potential jurors are not informed of the powers they rightfully and lawfully possess (which we do not concede), the government failed to use the least restrictive means available to accomplish this interest.
 The First Amendment requires that the government use the least restrictive means possible to further a compelling state interest if it wishes to limit or infringe on a fundamental right, such as freedom of speech.
-US Const, Am 1; People v DeJonge, 442 Mich 266; 501 NW2d 127 (1993).
+US Const, Am 1; People v DeJonge, 442 Mich 266 (1993).

 Here the State not only failed to use the least restrictive means, it used the most restrictive.
 Indeed, the State exercised the nuclear option by using the most extreme, excessive, and punitive route possible by arresting Mr. Wood, charging him with a felony, and setting an unconstitutionally high bond.
-By arresting and prosecuting Mr. Wood, the State engaged in overt censorship.
-Both the Federal and State Constitutions require that this Honorable Court reject such oppression.
+By arresting and prosecuting Mr. Wood, the State is engaged in overt censorship.
+Both the Federal and State Constitutions require that this Honorable Court forcefully reject such oppression.

 There were many less restrictive options available to Mecosta County if it was truly concerned about pamphlets being distributed to the public near the courthouse.
 The government could have, for example, employed a valid time, place, and manner regulation that controlled, not the content of Mr. Wood's speech, but the manner in which Mr. Wood safely manifested it.
 The county could impose a policy where people may only hand out information at certain times.
 The county could restrict the distribution of materials on mornings when a potential jury has been summoned.
 The county could set up a designated protesting/pamphleteering area.
 The court could utilize curative jury instructions if it were concerned about a specific jury.
 Indeed, Michigan's jury instructions could be utilized by a court to instruct jurors to not consider any outside information.
-Again, neither lower court conducted a least restrictive means analysis.
-Here no less restrictive means were ever implemented by the State in this case.
+Again, no less-restrictive means were ever implemented or tried in this case.